SWFSC/eSDM/README.md

 eSDM::eSDM_GUI()
 ```

-If text or images overlap within the GUI, please adjust the text size in your browser (e.g. Ctrl - minus ('-') on Windows systems)
+If text or images overlap within the GUI, please make the browser window full screen or adjust the text size in your browser (e.g. Ctrl - minus ('-') on Windows systems)